jcoona/Mint-Apple-Card-Import/README.md

 ## Formatting the CSV File
 You will be uploading statements based on the fourth column merchant names, so take a chance to review and modify any names you want.

+If any merchants contain a comma in their name, please replace with an empty string.

+Format the date column so that it follows the format `MM/dd/yyyy`

 Rename the file to transactions.csv

 ## Editing the Script